flovan/stilt/README.md

 #Stilt.js v0.1.0

-A vanilla scripts to make stuff the same height as other stuff.
+A vanilla script to make stuff the same height as other stuff.

 ## Example